 - Can I keep track of all my points through my informed account?

-Your informed account keeps a record of CPD you undertake through our site.
+Your informed account keeps a record of online CPD which you undertake through our site, but this does not include live webinars or in-person events.
 You can manually add external CPD activities to keep all your records in one place.